 a) A lot cannot be sold if it contains bodies or cremated remains.

-b) If there are no bodies or remains, the owner must first offer the lot back to the cemetery corporation (Maplewood Cemetery) at the original purchase price plus 4% simple interest per year.
+b) If there are no bodies or remains, the owner must first offer the lot back to the cemetery corporation (Maplewood Cemetery) at the original purchase price.

 c) If the cemetery corporation is not willing to pay that price, the lot owner may seek a buyer.